datamapio/story/culture/culture.md

 The download and the cleaning, wrangling of any external data has to be done programmatically, so that anyone can reproduce it.
 We use R for this today, but this might change in the future.

 ###3.
-Communication & Transparency
+Transparency & Communication
 Communicate your findings in a README.md.
 Explain your choices especially when there is no simple right and wrong.
-Be transparent.
+Be transparent about processes, understandings and choices all the time.

 ###4.
 Text based, human readable
 Be it data, maps, visualizations: they are text based and human readable.